 If someone makes lots of promises and sounds impressive, but offers nothing more than buzz words to back up their claims: run away!
 Quickly.
 You’ll thank me later.
 Schools need to focus on what works... and once you’re making $10M+ in annual revenue, then you can afford to flirt with spending money on viral marketing and PR campaigns to enhance broader branding efforts.

 My approach to advertising vocational schools online is basically the same as how I deal with buzz-word-only “marketing” people: don’t waste my, or my clients’ time unless it directly converts.
-Advertising for vocational schools has one goal: capturing leads.
+Advertising for vocational schools has one goal: capturing leads, especially if you’re starting a new vocational school when every penny is precious.
 Don’t let anyone tell you otherwise.
 Advertising gets you leads, Admissions are the masters of converting those leads to students, and Marketing is the management umbrella that coordinates the two to increase efficiency.

 PR and social media marketing for vocational schools can be fun and keep your staff busy when there isn’t much to do around the office, but for over 15 years now, viral, social, and PR campaigns have only proved one thing: they do not get a school more students.
 That’s not to say you ought never exercise such tactics as part of a broader marketing plan, but if anyone ever tells you, “Post more stuff on facebook and you’ll get more leads” then they’re fibbing to you.
 Why?
 Cost of tuition.